🆕 Haystack 2.30 is here! Pass a plain string to any ChatGenerator

 print(result["replies"][0].text)

-Natural Language Processing, often abbreviated as NLP, is a branch of artificial intelligence that focuses on the interaction between computers and humans through natural language.
-The ultimate objective of NLP is to read, decipher, understand, and make sense of the human language in a valuable way.
+**Natural Language Processing (NLP)** is a field of **artificial intelligence (AI)** that focuses on the interaction between computers and human (natural) languages.
+Its goal is to enable machines to **understand, interpret, generate, and respond to human language** in a way that is both meaningful and useful.

 Use the Model in a full RAG pipeline (on the web)